 Matthew 4 records the temptation of Jesus in the wilderness.
-If we read this passage simply asking, "What does this passage exhort me to do?" we will not hear the music of the gospel.
-We may instead reduce the temptation of Jesus in the wilderness to a lesson about how to avoid temptation. ("So when Satan asks if you would like to rule all the kingdoms of the world, remember to say no, like Jesus did.")
+If we read this passage simply asking, kingdoms of the world, remember to say "no" as Jesus did.)
 While this story does have implications for how we handle temptation, it is crucial that we consider how it points us to Christ.